Welcome to the Online Resources page for families!

 TumbleBooks provides free access to on line books for children of all ages.
+To use, enter your Mid-Hudson Library System library card number and pin.
 Children can read along with the story to support their growing reading skills or read independently on-line.
 Picture books, chapter books and non-fiction books are available.
 There is also a selection of books in Spanish and French.
 Your child can also choose from a variety of puzzles, games and non-fiction videos.

 TumbleBook of the Day provides free access to a new book for students to listen to every day.
+This also requires a library card to use, but both are free and easy to use.
 Listen today…come back tomorrow for a new book!